Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 Weapons with *special* properties are listed here:

+#### Grenade Launcher

-***Grenade Launcher.*** This weapon uses grenades as its ammunitions.
+This weapon uses grenades as its ammunitions.
 When you attack, you can target an unoccupied space within its range.
 Whenever you hit the target or not, the grenade loaded in this weapon will land or explode as if it were thrown to that point.

 ## Firearm Proficiency

-In Antares, firearms are known but not commonly used, many find them impractical compared to magic or cold weapons like swords, hammers, or bows, which are generally stronger in the hands of skilled users.
+In Antares, firearms are known but not commonly used.
+Many find them impractical compared to magic or cold weapons like swords, hammers, or bows, which are generally stronger in the hands of skilled users.
 Consequently, proficiency in firearms is not automatic, even for those experienced with other weapons.

 To wield firearms effectively, characters must undergo specialized training.
 Even creatures proficient with martial weapons need to train to use firearms.

-#### Basic Understanding
+### Basic Understanding

 Most creatures are aware of how firearms work, but using them effectively requires specific knowledge.
-Any creature attempting to use a firearm must make a **DC 15 Intelligence check**.
-On a success, the creature figures out the basic function of the weapon.
+When attempting to use a firearm for the first time, a creature must make a **DC 15 Intelligence check** to figure out how the weapon functions.
+The creature's existing weapon proficiencies can provide an :d20-adv: **Advantage** on this check:

-***Short-Arms.*** Creature with **Proficiency** in Light Crossbows, Repeating Light Crossbows, Shortbows or Hand Crossbows make this check with an :d20-adv: **Advantage**.
+- **Short-Arms:** Creatures proficient with **Light Crossbows, Repeating Light Crossbows, Shortbows,** or **Hand Crossbows** have :d20-adv: **Advantage** on this check when training with short-arms (e.g., pistols, handguns).
+- **Long-Arms:** Creatures proficient with **Arbalests, Longbows, Heavy Crossbows,** or **Repeating Heavy Crossbows** have :d20-adv: **Advantage** on this check when training with long-arms (e.g., rifles, shotguns).

+Creatures proficient with **Martial Weapons** have :d20-adv: **Advantage** on this check for all firearms.
+However, these advantages do not stack.

 #### Training and Proficiency

 Once a creature successfully understands how a firearm operates, they can spend downtime training with it to gain proficiency.
 Only after this training can they use the weapon effectively without further checks.
+This training follows the rules written in [Downtime Activity: Training](../../gameplay/downtime/training.md).

 ## Weapon Descriptions

-Firearms in Antares are divided into three categories: short-arm, long-arm, and heavy firearms.
+Firearms in Antares are divided into three categories: **Short-Arm**, **Long-Arm**, and **Advanced Firearms**.
 Each category serves a unique purpose and offers distinct advantages in combat.
 Note that this section is non-exhaustive and represents common examples within each category.

 #### Short-Arm